mtlynch/mtlynch.io/_posts/2018-05-29-since-quitting.md

 The next day, I continued responding to messages.
 It didn't bring quite the same rush as the first day, but it still felt good to see all the encouragement and compliments.

 By the third day, I started to feel overwhelmed.
 I realized that I could spend the next two weeks doing nothing but responding to feedback about my post.
 Many of my readers were asking what I was working on post-Google.
 What was I going to say?
-"Well, I've primarily been focused on the quick dopamine hits I get when I see notifications about this post."
+"Well, I've primarily been focused on the quick dopamine hits I get when I see notifications about that post."

 {% include image.html file="more-messages.jpg" alt="Me, responding to feedback" max_width="800px" img_link=true %}

 ## Managing feedback

 One of the people who reached out to me was Stephanie Hurlburt.
-She's the co-founder of a [successful computer graphics company](http://www.binomial.info/) and is well-known in the startup community for her insightful [blog posts](http://stephaniehurlburt.com/blog-archive/) and [Twitter threads](https://twitter.com/sehurlburt).
+She's the co-founder of a [successful graphics software company](http://www.binomial.info/) and is well-known in the startup community for her insightful [blog posts](http://stephaniehurlburt.com/blog-archive/) and [Twitter threads](https://twitter.com/sehurlburt).

 She sent me a kind message about the post and offered her availability if I ever wanted advice.
 I had been following Stephanie for months before she reached out to me, and I knew that she received a high volume of messages.
 I asked her how she managed them, and she shared this helpful suggestion: